-The Cercone scholarship will be awarded to a student enrolled in a Ph.D. program in Computer Science in a Canadian university, who has completed between two and three years of the program, and is working on artificial intelligence, data mining, knowledge representation, or computational linguistics.
+The successful candidate should be working in one or more of these fields: artificial intelligence, data mining, knowledge representation, and computational linguistics.
 Significant importance will be attached to the practical impact that the student’s research has had, or is likely to have, in real-world applications outside Computer Science.
-Weight will also be attached to the student’s academic excellence and involvement in helping others (e.g. tutoring, service on a student council, organizing student activities, volunteer work outside the university).
+Weight will also be attached to the student’s academic excellence and to her or his involvement in helping others (e.g. tutoring, service on a student council, organizing student activities, and volunteer work outside the university).

 An application package should contain a cover letter from the applicant that explains how the applicant meets the above criteria, and should also include a copy of the applicant’s curriculum vitae and an up-to-date transcript; it must also be accompanied by supporting letters from the applicant’s current supervisor and a second faculty member.

 The value of the 2022 Award will be $6,000.
 A student can receive the award only once.
 For more information about the Scholarship, please go to nickcerconescholarship.ca.

 The following committee will assess the applications and nominations: Dr. Jimmy Huang (chair), York University; Dr. Randy Goebel, University of Alberta; Dr. Gord McCalla, University of Saskatchewan; and Dr. Aijun An, York University.

 The deadline for applications for the 2022 Scholarship is May 31, 2022.
 Applications should be sent to Dr. Jimmy Huang at email@example.com with a subject of “Nick Cercone Scholarship Application”.